Understanding the Sacrament of Confirmation

 Being confirmed in the Church means accepting responsibility for your faith and destiny.
 Adulthood, even young adulthood, means that you must do what’s right on your own, not for the recognition or reward but merely because it’s the right thing to do.

 In 6th class and wishing to celebrate the Sacrament of Confirmation in this parish?
 Then you need to register with the parish as soon as possible as our Parish Programme of Preparation will begin shortly!
-(Closing date for registration is Friday 29th September 2023).
-Please see the home page for an information letter and registration form.
+(Closing date for registration is Wednesday 25th September 2024).
+Please see the home page for an invitation to register and for a letter relating to our upcoming information meeting and Enrolment Mass for those attending the Parish Catholic schools.
+For young people attending non-Catholic schools in the Parish, please make contact with our Parish Catechist, Anne Dooley c/o Parish Office on 8332772.